MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

 ### Workaround

 Before you upgrade, either move the records to new tables or delete the records from the tables.
-Also, rewrite the custom application code thats stores the non-temporary records in these base application tables to use other tables.
+Also, rewrite the custom application code that's stores the non-temporary records in these base application tables to use other tables.

 ## NavUserPassword authentication doesn't work after upgrade to version 18
 <!-- https://dynamicssmb2.visualstudio.com/Dynamics%20SMB/_workitems/edit/398164 -->